en9inerd/en9inerd.github.io/about.md

 {% avatar {{ site.github.owner_name }} size=200 %}
 {: refdef}

 My name is Vladimir, I am a graduate student with a Master of Science Degree in Computer Science and Engineering, I received this degree in Russia.
-I live in USA, Washington DC area now.
+My interests are related to automation, front-end development, system administration, and learning new technologies.
+Right now I live in Washington DC, USA.

 ## Why This Blog

 This blog is a summary of my learning process of different algorithms and data structures.
-It also serves the purpose of helping people with similar issues as I had and practicing my written English.
+It also serves the purpose of helping people with similar issues that I had and practice my written English.